-If the printer is set to CM, the following features will be displayed:
+For CM printers, the following features will be displayed:

 - Encoder Divide: This is the factor by which the encoder signal is divided by.
 The default value is 0. - Line Speed (mm/s): This is the figure as measured by the encoder.
 The current read-only Line Speed is updated every few seconds.